-COURSE DESCRIPTION: Mathematics 163 is an introduction to differential and integral Calculus designed for non-STEM majors.
+COURSE DESCRIPTION: Mathematics 1630 is an introduction to differential and integral Calculus designed for non-STEM majors.
 Topics include limits, the derivative, applications of the derivative, antiderivatives, and the definite integral.
 Polynomial, rational, radical, exponential, and logarithmic functions will be studied.
 The typical weekly structure of the course includes in-class instruction, computer laboratory work, and out-of-class assignments.
 Computer and internet access are necessary for completion of all assignments, both in and out of class.
-Evaluations will be based on homework, quizzes, supplemental in-class paper assignments, tests, and a final exam.
+Evaluations will be based on homework, quizzes, tests, and a final exam.